sleski/Common-Stuff/macOS/apple-script/README.md

-• How trigger:
+# How use Apple Script

+* Open 'Script Editor'

+* Where is the trigger:
-  /Users/sleski/outlook.delete.plist
+  * /Users/sleski/outlook.delete.plist

-• Script
+* Where is the Script

-  /Users/sleski/Library/Scripts/outlook-jenkins.scpt
+  * /Users/sleski/Library/Scripts/outlook-jenkins.scpt